 - It will save you a lot of time and frustration if you prepare your stations before you start the basting and seasoning process.
 Set up a separate bowl for each ingredient (the spices can be combine in 1 bowl).

-- If you want to spice things up a bit, mix ยผ teaspoon of cayenne pepper in with the dry ingredients.
+- Spice It Up - if you want to spice things up a bit, mix ¼ teaspoon of cayenne pepper in with the dry ingredients.

 Lauren Michael Harris